 - Your injections are very painful.

-- You see blood or clear fluid on your injection site more than once after you inject insulin.
+- You see blood or clear fluid on your injection site more than 1 time after you inject insulin.

 - You have questions about how to give the injection.